E. G. Fulton: Vegetarian Cook Book

-In 1904, Fulton published the Vegetarian Cook Book: Substitutes for Flesh Foods.
+In 1904, Fulton published Vegetarian Cook Book: Substitutes for Flesh Foods.
 (Note: Sometimes titled as Substitutes for Flesh Foods: Vegetarian Cook Book.)
-He asserted that "The prevalence of disease among animals is leading hundreds of men and women to avoid flesh foods and to turn to the more natural diet of nuts, grains, fruits and vegetables."
-The book helped redefine vegetarian cuisine by focusing on meat substitutes to make it more appealing.
+In the book, he wrote that "The prevalence of disease among animals is leading hundreds of men and women to avoid flesh foods and to turn to the more natural diet of nuts, grains, fruits and vegetables."
+Mairead DeRoy writes that the book presented vegetarian cookery through meat substitutes.

-Among the alternatives featured in the cookbook was protose, a plant-based meat substitute made from wheat gluten, peanut butter, and cereal, which was primarily marketed by John Harvey Kellogg.
-However, the primary meat alternative in the book was nuts, with the book featuring two of the earliest nut roast recipes.
-Additionally, peanut butter was included in many recipes.
+The cookbook included protose, a plant-based meat substitute made from wheat gluten, peanut butter, and cereal, which was marketed by John Harvey Kellogg.
+It also used nuts as meat alternatives and included two early nut roast recipes.
+Peanut butter appeared in many recipes.

-Following the publication of his book, Fulton's restaurants attracted a growing number of patrons interested in vegetarianism, reportedly filling daily with hundreds of converts to the diet.
-The success of his dining establishments contributed to the demand for an expanded edition of The Vegetarian Cook Book, published in 1910, which provided additional recipes and guidance on preparing meat substitutes.
+A 1910 notice in The Boston Globe stated that Fulton's restaurants were attended by people interested in vegetarianism and that demand had led to an expanded edition of Vegetarian Cook Book, with additional recipes and instructions for preparing meat substitutes.

 Death

 Fulton retired around 1941 to Vista, California.
-He died there at his home after a long illness on January 16, 1949, at the age of 82.
+He died at home there after a long illness on January 16, 1949, aged 82.
 On January 18, he was buried at Grand View Memorial Park Cemetery.